Loepker-James/enforce-rules/docs/index.md

 Project Enforce Rules exists because Python’s type system didn’t give me the constraints I needed.
 I wanted stronger guarantees, more expressive rules, and a way to enforce them at type‑check time.
-So I built this project to expand Python’s typing system with real, usable constraints.
+So I built this project to expand Python’s typing system with constraints.

 This started as a personal passion project, but once it worked, I realized other people could benefit from it too.
 Now it’s a full library meant to help anyone who wants more power in their type hints.